 Data sources

-We retrieved population data for the pre-pandemic years 2010 to 2019 from the Federal Statistical Office (FSO) [8].
-We aggregate data by age (in five groups; 0-39, 40-59, 60-69, 70-79 and 80 years and older), sex (two groups) and administrative region (26 cantons).
-Data on all-cause deaths were also obtained from the FSO [9].
-These consisted of counts of deaths from any cause by age, sex and canton for each week from 2010 to 2019 and afterwards for each week up to April 3, 2022.
+We retrieved population data in Switzerland for the pre-pandemic years 2010 to 2019 from the Federal Statistical Office (FSO) [32].
+Data was aggregated by age group (in five groups: 0-39, 40-59, 60-69, 70-79 and 80 and older), sex (two groups) and administrative region (26 cantons).
+Data on all-cause deaths were also obtained from the FSO [33].
+These consisted of counts of deaths from any cause by age, sex and canton for each week from 2010 to 2019, and afterwards for each week up to April 3, 2022.
 Coding of the cause of death listed in the death certificate takes up to one year, and information on causes of death were therefore not available for this analysis.
-We used data on ambient temperature from the European Centre for Medium-Range Weather Forecasts Reanalysis version 5 (ERA5) reanalysis data set and on national holidays from nager.date [11].
-Daily mean ambient temperature between 2010 and 2022 at 0.25ox0.25o resolution was aggregated by taking means per week and canton.
+We used data on ambient temperature from the European Centre for Medium-Range Weather Forecasts Reanalysis version 5 (ERA5) reanalysis data set [34] and on national holidays from nager.date [35].
+Daily mean ambient temperature between 2010 and 2022 at 0.25°x0.25° resolution was aggregated by taking means per week and canton.
 Holidays were considered as dummy variables and defined on a weekly basis for each canton (1 if there was at least one cantonal holiday, 0 otherwise).
-All data are available on github at https://github.com/jriou/covid19_ascertain_deaths.

-The reporting of laboratory-confirmed SARS-CoV-2-related deaths has been mandatory in Switzerland since February 2020.
-The records are kept at the Federal Office of Public Health (FOPH) and are available on request [12].
-They include age, sex, canton of residence, and the date and type of the positive SARS-CoV-2 test.
-Dates were grouped into seven epidemic phases by the FOPH: February 24 2020 to June 07 2020 (phase 1), June 08 2020 to September 27 2020 (phase 2), September 28 2020 to February 14 2021 (phase 3), February 15 2021 to June 20 2021 (phase 4), June 21 2021 to October 10 2021 (phase 5), October 11 2021 to December 19 2021 (phase 6) and December 20 2021 to April 24 2022 (phase 7).
+The reporting of laboratory-confirmed COVID-19-related deaths has been mandatory in Switzerland since February 2020.
+The records are kept at the Federal Office of Public Health (FOPH), and are available online [36].
+Available information include age, sex, canton of residence, and the date and type of the positive SARS-CoV-2 test.
+Dates were grouped into seven epidemic phases by the FOPH: February 24, 2020 to June 7, 2020 (phase 1); June 8, 2020 to September 27, 2020 (phase 2); September 28, 2020 to February 14, 2021 (phase 3); February 15, 2021 to June 20, 2021 (phase 4); June 21, 2021 to October 10, 2021 (phase 5); October 11, 2021 to December 19, 2021 (phase 6) and December 20, 2021 to April 3, 2022 (phase 7).

 Statistical methods

-Population model
+Population trends model

-We used the population size on December 31 for the years 2010 to 2019 by age group, sex and canton to predict population sizes in each stratum and week of the entire study period (January 01, 2010, to April 03 2022) in a two-step procedure.
-First, we fitted Bayesian hierarchical Poisson regression models to population data from 2010 to 2019.
-This model included a linear yearly trend, a fixed effect by sex, and independent random effects by week (seasonality), age group, sex and canton.
+We used population size on December 31, 2010 to 2019 by age group, sex and canton to predict population sizes in each stratum and week of the entire study period (January 1, 2010 to April 3, 2022) in a two-step procedure.
+First, we fitted a Poisson regression model to population data from 2010 to 2019.
+This model included a linear yearly trend, a fixed effect by sex, and independent random effects by week (for seasonality), age group, sex and canton.
 We compared different models using higher interactions and yearly linear trends that vary by space, age and sex.
-We compared the different models using a cross-validation scheme that excluded the last three years of available data (2017-2019) and determined that the best model included all possible two-way interactions between sex, age, canton, and week and an overdispersion parameter.
+Model comparison using a cross-validation scheme excluding the last three years of available data (2017-2019) determined that the best model included all possible two-way interactions between sex, age, canton, and week, and an overdispersion parameter.
 We obtained posterior distributions of the population in each stratum for December 31 2020, 2021 and 2022, under the counterfactual scenario that the pandemic did not occur.
-In a second step, we used linear interpolation to obtain weekly population size estimates, with uncertainty.
+In a second step, we used linear interpolation to obtain weekly population size (estimates, with uncertainty).
 Online Supplement Section 1.1 provides further details.

 Expected deaths model